bosmanme/BHive/README.md

-# Mtc
+# BHive

-The Mtc project will attempt to be a full replacement for the Excel processing of meal vouchers.
+The Mtc project will attempt to be a base MVC framework

 Created by [Mathias Bosman]. ([@mathiasbosman])